r00t-3xp10it/resource_files/README.md

 <br /><br /><br />

-### USING 'SETG' GLOBAL VARIABLES TO CONFIG RC SCRIPTS
+### USING 'SETG' GLOBAL VARIABLES TO CONFIG THIS KIND OF RC SCRIPTS

 ![pic](http://i67.tinypic.com/2iu59g7.png)
 Brute force rc scripts requires the msf database to be empty of hosts and services data.
 Thats the main reason why the scripts creates a new workspace named **'redteam'** and stores all the data inside that workspace.
 At exit the rc script it will delete redteam workspace/data to be abble to accept new data inputs.